analysiscenter/ds-py3/README.md

 nvidia-smi
 ```

-To install the latest NVIDIA driver execute `utils/install_nvidia_410.sh`.
+To install the latest NVIDIA driver execute `utils/install_nvidia_430.sh` and reboot.

-If the installation succeeds, the GPU list will be shown.

 # Docker
 To install Docker and NVIDIA-docker2 execute `utils/install_docker.sh`.